-OHIO END OF COURSE EXAMS (EOC) - CLASS OF 2023 AND BEYOND
+OHIO END OF COURSE EXAMS (EOC)

-All students in the class of 2023 and beyond will take end of course exams in Algebra I, ELA II, Biology, American History and US Government.
-Students must earn a passing score on Algebra I and ELA II, as well as meet additional guidelines outlined by the State of Ohio.
+All students will take end of course exams in Algebra I, Geometry, ELA II, Biology, American History and US Government.
+Students must earn a passing score on Algebra I and ELA II, as well as meet additional guidelines outlined by the State of Ohio, including earning graduation seals.